-The intellectual and moral ideals at the heart of a Catholic education guide Stonehill students as they immerse themselves in long-standing traditions of free inquiry and engagement with transcendent theological values.
+The intellectual and moral ideals at the heart of a Catholic education guide Stonehill students as they immerse themselves in long-standing traditions of free inquiry.
 They also help them come to appreciate the inherent dignity of each person and their obligation to commit themselves to moral ends.

 Stonehill educates the whole person so that each graduate thinks, acts, and leads with courage toward the creation of a more just and compassionate world.

-Located in Easton, Massachusetts, a residential community just 22 miles from Boston and 37 miles from Providence, Stonehill (www.stonehill.edu) offers students a safe, beautiful 384-acre campus that’s perfectly situated for internships, service opportunities, and employment after college.
+Located in Easton, Massachusetts—a residential community just 22 miles from Boston and 37 miles from Providence—Stonehill (stonehill.edu) offers students a safe, beautiful 384-acre campus that’s perfectly situated for internships, service opportunities, and employment after college.

 Above all else, Stonehill is a place where students gain an education that will shape the rest of their lives.
-Stonehill offers students 39 majors and 46 minors with a liberal arts foundation that encourages them to become intellectually engaged and achieve personal growth.
+The College recently restructured itself into two schools: a School of Business and a School of Arts and Sciences.
+Stonehill offers students 48 majors and 54 minors with a liberal arts foundation that encourages them to become intellectually engaged and achieve personal growth.

 Experiential learning and effective career preparation

 As our students begin to shape their views of society, it’s increasingly important for them to gain practical experience locally and abroad.
-At Stonehill, more than 50% of our students travel abroad, and more than 80% complete a local, national, or international internship.
+More than 30% of Stonehill students study abroad, nearly three times the national average.

-And because Stonehill is a liberal arts college dedicated to the education of undergraduates, our students are exposed to opportunities they might not find elsewhere.
-The Stonehill Undergraduate Research Experience is an opportunity for students who have completed their first year to perform significant, publishable full-time research in collaboration with an experienced faculty member.
+Of particular note is the Stonehill Undergraduate Research Experience, which is sweeping in its scope—incorporating nearly every major on campus.
+It provides an opportunity for students who have completed their first year to perform significant, publishable full-time research in collaboration with an experienced faculty member.

-Experiential learning opportunities such as these are key indicators of future success—students who engage in internships, service learning, and study abroad receive and accept more job offers at higher starting salaries.
-Employers seek graduates who can actively apply what they have learned in the classroom with a more global perspective.
+Experiential learning opportunities such as these are key indicators of future success—students who engage in internships, service learning, and study abroad receive and accept more job offers at high--er starting salaries.
+Employers seek graduates who can actively apply what they’ve learned in the classroom with a more global perspective.

 Stonehill’s deserved reputation for the quality of its liberal arts education is enhanced by top-notch career preparation.
-More than 90% of Stonehill students utilize the Office of Career Services for individual consultations on career advising, mock interviews, access to on-campus recruitment fairs, and more.
-And it works—98% of Stonehill grads over the past five years were employed, in graduate school, or volunteering within one year.
+About 88% of Stonehill students utilize the Career Development Center for individual consultations on career advising, mock interviews, access to on-campus recruitment fairs, and more.
+And it works—97% of Stonehill grads in the Class of 2018 were employed, in graduate school, or volunteering within one year of graduation.